duckness/NotCleo/README.md

 # Kara

 These are Cogs designed to be used with [Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot).
 These Cogs were made primarily for use on the [King's Raid discord](https://discordapp.com/invite/kingsraid) as a replacement for both [KRBot](https://github.com/duckness/KRBot) and CleoBot.
+This is currently a WIP, and nothing works.

 | Name   | Description                                                                                             |
 | ------ | ------------------------------------------------------------------------------------------------------- |